jwtkeeble/second-order-optimization-NQS/README.md

 The requirements in order to run this script can be found in `requirements.txt` and can be installed via `pip` or `conda`.

-**note** This package requires torch2.1+ in order to use the `torch.func` namespace to efficiently compute per-sample gradients.
+**Note:** This package requires torch2.1+ in order to use the `torch.func` namespace to efficiently compute per-sample gradients.

 ## Usage